ChrstphrHll/npc_gen/students/Turi Chandrelle.md

   int: 11
   str: 17
   wis: 6
-track: Protection
-trait: Nothing can shake my optimistic attitude.
-trait1: Mature
-trait2: Enigmatic
 year: 4
+guild: Fiesn
+partyID: 13
 ---
 # Turi Chandrelle
 ---
 ### Description
 - 4th year Gnome Rouge in Fiesn
-- straight white hair that's braided with violet ribbon (long), Amber eyes, and Fair skin
+- straight white hair that's braided with violet ribbon (long), Pale Gray eyes, and Fair skin
 - Is Mature and Enigmatic, and has Indulgence as their ideal

 ### Organizations